 I’m talking about a specific term here.
-The term – complication – leads to severe problems for many companies, because they stuck in their old-school system instead of taking a step further.
+The term – complication – leads to huge problems for many companies because they are stuck in their old-school system instead of taking a step further.

 Parker didn’t discuss the right tool; Saying “it’s complicated” was enough to cut off a giant improvement.

 Parker has to spend a bit of time discussing the right tool instead of swearing off a crucial improvement.